michael2012z/BitBible/markdown/KJV/files/Exod.md

 7. And the staves shall be put into the rings, and the staves shall be upon the two sides of the altar, to bear it.

-8. Hollow with boards shalt thou make it: as it was shewed thee in the mount, so shall they make it.it was…: Heb. he shewed
+8. Hollow with boards shalt thou make it: as it was shewed thee in the mount, so shall they make it.

 9. And thou shalt make the court of the tabernacle: for the south side southward there shall be hangings for the court of fine twined linen of an hundred cubits long for one side: